andreasabel/proposal-agda-tutorial/README.md

-# proposal-agda-tutorial
+# Correct-by-construction programming in Agda

-Proposal for an Agda tutorial
+Proposal for an Agda tutorial at POPL 2019